 So now we know that be quiet! has a great reputation but does the Dark Rock TF CPU cooler live up to it?
 In terms of looks, The Dark Rock TF has an all-black finish.
 From the pipes to the heatsink bracket, it’s dressed up as Wednesday Addams at a funeral.
 The only thing darker is episode 3 of season 8 of Game of Thrones.

 It looks mean enough to complement any transparent panel case set up.
 Once again it’s important to note that although this is a low-profile cooler, it may not fit all MITX or compact PCs because of its size.

 You’ll need a clearance of around 170 mm.
 It may also encroach on surrounding components so you need to bear that in mind if you plan on purchasing this cooler.
 The reason why it’s so bulky is that it comes with two fans (referred to as wings) and two heatsinks.
 It’s like a heatsink sandwich or fan slider.

-You can leave one of the fans out though but it would feel like somewhat of a waste after spending so much money on it.
-In terms of scope of delivery, the Dark TF includes a fan cable splitter, thermal paste, a wrench, support plates and standoffs for ILM, AMD and LGA 2011 setups.
+You can leave one of the fans out though but it would feel like somewhat of waste after spending so much money on it.
+In terms of scope of delivery, the Dark TF includes a fan cable splitter, thermal paste, a wrench, support plates, and standoffs for ILM, AMD, and LGA 2011 setups.
 The mounting kit uses standard screws instead of studs.

 The difficulty of installation differs from socket to socket.
 For instance, LGA 2011 installations are far more complicated.
 Otherwise, this is a versatile and efficient cooler.
 A true testament to German engineering.